cwcyau/causal_foundation/README.md

 |University Research Software Engineer | to be assigned |
 |EIT project mentor | Leonardo Cotta |

-University and EIT project mentors will oversee the group projects.
-Students will be supported by university and EIT research mentors.
-Students should expect at least one meeting every two weeks with research mentors during the full-time project period.

 ## Relevant Background Reading

 |Title|Link|